martinfuchs/DepthKit/README.md

 < RECORD BAR FULL IMAGE >

 When you stop recording you should see your Take appear in the right side of the Record tab.
 As soon as you finish recording, the application will begin compressing the raw depth data in the background.
-The progress of this process is shown as a grey bar overlaid on the Take description on the top right.
+The progress of this process is shown as a gray bar overlaid on the Take description on the top right.
 It will move all the way to the right when finished.
 In the meantime, open your working directory.
 You should see that a Take folder has been created with the same timestamp as in the application.
 Navigate inside this folder and download your DSLR footage into the ‘color’ folder.

 It's possible to **preview the recorded depth data** inside of the capture application.
 In the playback tab, select a Take and hit space bar to play the timeline.
 Use the same controls from the calibration step to navigate the point cloud as it plays back your capture.